samvera-labs/clover-iiif/README.md

 # React Media Player

-**An A/V media viewer driven by IIIF Presentation 3.0 API built with React.js**
+**An A/V media viewer driven by IIIF Presentation API built with React.js**

 [**View Demo**](https://codesandbox.io/s/nulib-react-media-player-sample-i0huq)

 React Media Player is a UI component that renders a multicanvas IIIF viewer intended for `Video` and `Sound` content resources with basic pan-zoom support for `Image` via OpenSeadragon.
-Provide a [IIIF Presentation 3.0](https://iiif.io/api/presentation/3.0/) manifest and the component:
+Provide a [IIIF Presentation](https://iiif.io/api/presentation/3.0/) manifest and the component:

 - Renders a multi-canvas _Video_, _Sound_, and _Image_ viewer
 - Renders thumbnails as navigation between canvases